chia-shein/Adversarial-Attack-for-Bird-species-classification-/README.md

   python train.py
 ```
 * Adding the noise on the images to make them look like they have been adversarial attacks.
-* Augmentation of the images with adding noise to make the model more robust.
+* Augmentation of the images not only with adding noise but also other common augmentation methods to make the model more robust.

 #### Inference.py